PlanetScale quickstart guide

 Follow these steps to create a database:

-1. Click the "Create a database" button on your organization's overview page.
+1. Click "New database" > "Create a database" on your organization's overview page.

 3. Select a region.
 For the lowest latency, select a region near you or your application's hosting location.

-Your database is created with an initial development branch, main, which you will use to apply a schema change and insert data.
-Think of this as your development environment where you can test schema changes before deploying your database to production.
-Once you promote your branch to production, you can always create new branches (isolated copies of the production schema) off of production to use for development.
+Your database is created with a default production branch, main, which you will use to apply a schema change and insert data.
+While this is just the first branch we create for you, you can always create new development branches (isolated copies of the production schema) off of production to use for development.

 Add a schema to your database